-(1) Securities legislation in a number of jurisdictions requires that an amendment to a prospectus be filed if a material change occurs after the receipt for the

-- prospectus is obtained but before the completion of the distribution under that prospectus.
-These requirements apply to base shelf prospectuses. - (2) Subsection 5.8(1) of National Instrument 44-102 permits, in limited circumstances, the requirement in Canadian securities legislation to file an amendment to be satisfied by the incorporation by reference of material change reports filed after the base shelf prospectus has been receipted.
-This is an exception to the general principle set out in section 6.5 of Companion Policy 44-101CP.
-That section provides that the requirement in securities legislation to file an amendment is not satisfied by the incorporation by reference of material change reports filed after the short form prospectus has been receipted.
-The exception in subsection 5.8(1) of the National Instrument is limited to periods in which no securities are being distributed under the base shelf prospectus. - (3) If securities are being distributed under a base shelf prospectus, the general principle referred in subsection (2) applies.
-The requirement of securities legislation to file an amendment to a prospectus if a material change occurs may be satisfied by filing an amendment which is also a material change report.
-In these circumstances, the material change report would: - (a) state that the base shelf prospectus is amended and supplemented by the contents of the material change report; and - (b) contain the certificates required to be contained in an amendment.
+- (1) Part 6 of NI 41-101 or other securities legislation requires that an amendment to a prospectus be filed if a material change occurs after the receipt for the prospectus is obtained but before the completion of the distribution under that prospectus.
+These requirements apply to base shelf prospectuses. - (2) Section 5.8 of NI 44-102 permits, in limited circumstances, the requirement in Part 6 of NI 41-101 or other securities legislation to file an amendment to be satisfied by the incorporation by reference of material change reports filed after the base shelf prospectus has been receipted.
+This is an exception to the general principle set out in section 3.6 of the Companion Policy to NI 44-101.
+That section provides that the requirement in NI 41-101 or other securities legislation to file an amendment is not satisfied by the incorporation by reference of material change reports filed after the short form prospectus has been receipted.
+The exception in section 5.8 of the NI 44-102 is limited to periods in which no securities are being distributed under the base shelf prospectus. - (3) If securities are being distributed under a base shelf prospectus, the general principle referred in subsection (2) applies.
+The requirement of NI 41-101 or other securities legislation to file an amendment to a prospectus if a material change occurs may be satisfied by filing an amendment which is also a material change report.
+In these circumstances, the material change report would: - (a) state that the base shelf prospectus is amended and supplemented by the contents of the material change report; and - (b) contain the certificates required to be contained in an amendment. - (4) If an issuer wishes to add securities to its base shelf prospectus it may do so prior to issuing all of the securities qualified by the base shelf prospectus by filing an amendment to the base shelf prospectus.
+This will not extend the life of the base shelf prospectus.